Dharmraj06/IT_206_music-player_/Presentation.md

 ## Extra Features

-- *SQLite Integration*: Persistent playlist and song data across sessions.
+- **Save Playlists**: The music player uses SQLite to save playlists and song data, ensuring they are available even after the application is closed.

-- *Drag and Drop Support*: Add songs by dragging files into the player.
+- **Drag and Drop Songs**: Users can easily add songs to the player by simply dragging files into the application.

-- *Volume Control and Progress Bar*: Interactive controls for user convenience.
-- *Metadata Extraction*: Using Qt Multimedia for displaying song info.
+- **Volume and Progress Controls**: Interactive sliders allow users to adjust the volume and track the progress of the currently playing song.

+- **Song Info Display**: The player uses Qt Multimedia to extract and display song information like title, artist, album, and other metadata.

 ## Future Work
 - Implement search functionality within the playlist.
 - Add shuffle and repeat features.
 - Improve UI with modern design patterns.
 - Cross-device sync using cloud.
+- API linking with online music platforms like Spotify, Youtube Music,etc.
+- media sharing b/w two devices